 Every other WhatsApp directory we tried was a graveyard.
-Dead invites, spam groups, links that hadn't been touched since 2021.
-So Elijah built something different.
+Dead invites, spam groups, links that nobody had checked in years.
+So Elijah built something different — a directory that actually maintains itself.

 The Origin — Why This Exists